This tutorial demonstrates how to unmerge cells in Excel and Google Sheets.

 In the following example, cells B2:C3 are merged into one cell with the text from B2 (“Product name”).
 If you want to unmerge the cells, follow these steps:

-1. To unmerge cells, you need to select a merged cell (B2).
+- To unmerge cells, first select the merged cell (B2).

 As a result, cells are unmerged and back to their initial state: There are four individual cells (B2, B3, C2, and C3), and cell B2 contains the text from the merged cell.